 Subnetting and Subnet Mask Explained with Examples.

 The computer network subnetting divides a bigger IP address space into smaller independent address spaces.
-Using subnetting, the same group of connected computers can work as two or more networks independent networks.
+The same group of connected computers can work as two or more network-independent networks using subnetting.
 Each group has a separate network id.
 A subnet mask is a value for getting a network id from the Ip address.

 Subnetting creates two or more separate broadcast networks, which reduces network load and provides more security to the network users.

 We can create two (or more) LANs with different network masks with the subnetting.
 One LAN may have a subnet mask 192.168.1.1*/24, and the other LAN have 192.168.2.*/24

 Based on subnetting, we can divide the communication computers into groups.
 The division brings many advantages for the network and LAN users.

-Logical separation: In the company, there can be multiple (one HR other is operations) departments.
+Logical separation: There can be multiple (one HR, the other is operations) departments in the company.
 Each has its servers and other things on the LAN machines.
-If there is no subnetting, each one can access any computer over LAN.
+If there is no subnetting, each can access any computer over LAN.
 With subnetting, only the computers in a subnet address can be accessed.
 Separation brings more security to department-specific data.

 Reduces Broadcast packets: After subnetting, a packet is sent to the computers, and that network id matches the subnet.
 For example, if there are six computers over LAN with to subnet.
 Each subnet has three computers with a subnet mask of 192.168.1.1/24 and 192.168.2.1/24, respectively.
 When an incoming packet comes into the LAN, the router broadcasts the packet to only three machines because the network packet can only belong to a subnet.
 If there is no subnetting, all six devices get the broadcast.

 What is the subnet mask – explained?

-How to get network Id and Host Id from Subnet Mask?
+How to get the network Id and Host Id from Subnet Mask?

 A subnet mask is applied to an IP address.
 The output is the network id.
 Subnet apply means the IP address bits are done bitwise end with the subnet mask.